benwiz/sasha/README.md

 ## To Do

+- Look into Lambda prod pull
-- Security
+- Security on `send-sns` and `map` and `gui`
-- Refine SNS strategy (alexa will call an endpoint that will trigger one of infinite sns messages)
+- Refine SNS strategy.
+Update all inter-function communication to be via SNS excluding the `send-sns` message for an alternative to using AWS SDK.
+Just enough to tide over until
 - Create Alexa Smart Home Skill
 - Location: Perform action based on current location of requested (or all?) people.
 Use Clojure.
 - Currently, to add a new field to an existing model the following steps must be performed:
   - Update the sylink `models.go` (this is okay)
   - Perform some logic around null values and naming conventions inside `update-dynamodb` (this should not be necessary).
+- Switch to serverless.com or AWS SAM
 - Migrate from IFTTT to Zing as the hub.
 Maybe with Greengrass.
 An intermediary step (pre-AWS-Greengrass and pre-AWS-IoT) would be to use SNS messaging.

 - Low priority